PruvoNet/squiss-ts/source/includes/_squiss.md

   });
 ```

-Deletes all the messages in a queue and init in flight.
+Deletes all the messages in a queue and init the in flight state.

 #### getQueueUrl(): Promise\<string\>